 What are Calligraphy Exercises?

-Calligraphy exercises formally called "calligraphy drills" or "lettering" are must learn foundational strokes when you start.
+Calligraphy exercises formally called "calligraphy drills" or "lettering" are the foundational, repetitive practice strokes when you start learning how to do hand-lettering.
 These include zigzag, oval, loops, chains, and straight-line strokes.

 No skilled athlete makes the mistake of going for a sprint without a good warm-up session.
-But you can be like this professional person when you loosen your muscles with a couple of random strokes.
+Therefore, warm up with a couple of warm-up calligraphy drills is quintessential.

-These calligraphy drills are useful to practice for they:
+These warm-up or elementary calligraphy drills are useful to practice because they:

-- acclimatise you to the art, and the tools
+- familiarise and connect you to the art, and the tools (pens, brushes, pressure, ink, markers, etc.)

+Now that you spent enough time doing the calligraphy warm-up, here are some basic exercises you can adopt for more structured or traditional calligraphy practice.
 Give yourself some time.
 Maybe wait for the creative juices to flow.
-When you find that right comfortable spot, kick off with the following:
+When you find that right comfortable spot, kick off with the following drills:

 #1 Circular Strokes

 The oval or circular stroke is one of the seven basic calligraphy strokes.
-It is fundamental and is incorporate in lettering.
+It is fundamental and is incorporated in lettering.
 Therefore, practice the oval stroke by:

 - Holding the pen or marker at an angle.